steveshogren/blog-source/source/_posts/2015-03-14-pattern-matching-case-study.markdown

 your domain to its essence.

-For reasons like this, when I have to build something with a rich domain, I grab for F#.
+For reasons like this, when I have to build something with a rich domain, I reach for F#.